Budlee/Kings-bootcamp/Task-1/README.md

 ```
 ![Image 2](images/image2.png)

-It is possible to combine string values together using the addition
+It is possible to combine string values together using the addition operator

 What if you do the following:
 ```python